-- be specific and proportionate to the scale of the project. - define the relevant stakeholder groups, such as policy makers, industry representatives, investors, standardisation bodies and regulatory authorities, national and regional administrations who will be reached by the projects with their dissemination and exploitation activities. - contain the designated dissemination channels (including, Horizon Results Platform, Open Air, EU Science Publication, EIT website), target audiences and consortium partners responsible for the Dissemination activities. - contain the expected exploitable results, their exploitation routes and consortium partners responsible for the exploitation activities. - Include also an overview of good practices, lessons learnt and success stories that could be disseminated. - be updated regularly according to the project work plan with results achieved and possible drawbacks experienced. - Describe the Cross-KIC's overall planned contribution to the development of the EIT Community brand identity, including the consistent visibility of EU and EIT support and financing through all of the Cross-KIC's activities in full alignment with the Partnership Agreement (PA) provisions.

-Communication^{2,} measures should promote the activity throughout the full lifespan of the activity.
-The aim is to inform and reach out to society and show the activities performed, and the use and the benefits the activity will have.
-Activities must be strategically planned, with clear objectives, start at the outset and continue through the lifetime of the activity.
+- be specific and proportionate to the scale of the project. - define the relevant stakeholder groups, such as policy makers, industry representatives, investors, standardisation bodies and regulatory authorities, national and regional administrations who will be reached by the projects with their dissemination and exploitation activities. - contain the designated dissemination channels (including, Horizon Results Platform, Open Air, EU Science Publication, EIT website), target audiences and consortium partners responsible for the Dissemination activities. - contain the expected exploitable results, their exploitation routes and consortium partners responsible for the exploitation activities. - Include also an overview of good practices, lessons learnt and success stories that could be disseminated. - be updated regularly according to the project work plan with results achieved and possible drawbacks experienced. - Communication2 measures should promote the project throughout the full lifespan of the project.
+The aim is to inform and reach out to society and show the activities performed, and the use and the benefits the project will have for citizens.
+Activities must be strategically planned, with clear objectives, start at the outset and continue through the lifetime of the project.
 The description of the communication activities needs to state the main messages as well as the tools and channels that will be used to reach out to each of the chosen target groups.

-2 For further guidance on communicating EU research and innovation for project participants, please refer to the Online Manual on the Funding & Tenders Portal.
+2 For further guidance on communicating EU research and innovation for project participants, please refer to the Online Manual on the Funding & Tenders Portal

-- Dissemination is related to sharing results and good practices with a view of facilitating their further exploitation by the European and global innovation community.
-Dissemination of results is mandatory for EU R&I beneficiaries to maximise the take-up of the new knowledge, both for commercial purposes and for policy making; and to boost research & innovation among participants in EU R&I programmes and others who could benefit from the activities taking place and to be accountable for expenditure and making sure that EU citizens benefit. - Exploitation is the utilisation of results in further research activities other than those covered by the action concerned, or in developing, creating and marketing a product or process, or in creating and providing a service, or in standardisation activities, or feeding back into policy making activities. - All measures should be proportionate to the scale of the activity, and should contain concrete actions to be implemented both during and after the end of the activity, e.g. standardisation activities.
-Your plan should give due consideration to the possible follow-up of your activity, once it is finished.
+- All measures should be proportionate to the scale of the project, and should contain concrete actions to be implemented both during and after the end of the project, e.g. standardisation activities.
+Your plan should give due consideration to the possible follow-up of your project, once it is finished.
 In the justification, explain why each measure chosen is best suited to reach the target group addressed.
-Where relevant, and for innovation actions, in particular, describe the measures for a plausible path to commercialise the innovations. - If exploitation is expected primarily in non-associated third countries, justify by explaining how that exploitation is still in the Union's interest. - Describe possible feedback to policy measures generated by the project that will contribute to designing, monitoring, reviewing and rectifying (if necessary) existing policy and programmatic measures or shaping and supporting the implementation of new policy initiatives and decisions. - If relevant, outline your strategy for the management of intellectual property, foreseen protection measures, such as patents, design rights, copyrights, trade secrets, etc., and how these would be used to support exploitation. - If your activity is selected, you will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, research data etc.).
-Where relevant, these will allow you, collectively and individually, to pursue market opportunities arising from the activity. - If your activity is selected, you must indicate the owner(s) of the results (results ownership list) in the final periodic report.
+Where relevant, and for innovation actions, in particular, describe the measures for a plausible path to commercialise the innovations. - △ If exploitation is expected primarily in non-associated third countries, justify by explaining how that exploitation is still in the Union's interest. - Describe possible feedback to policy measures generated by the project that will contribute to designing, monitoring, reviewing and rectifying (if necessary) existing policy and programmatic measures or shaping and supporting the implementation of new policy initiatives and decisions. - Describe the Cross-KIC's overall planned contribution to the development of the EIT Community brand identity, including the consistent visibility of EU and EIT support and financing through all of the Cross-KIC's activities in full alignment with the Partnership Agreement (PA) provisions. - Outline your strategy for the management of intellectual property, foreseen protection measures, such as patents, design rights, copyright, trade secrets, etc., and how these would be used to support exploitation. - If your project is selected, you will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, research data etc.).
+Where relevant, these will allow you, collectively and individually, to pursue market opportunities arising from the project. - If your project is selected, you must indicate the owner(s) of the results (results ownership list) in the final periodic report.